 to participate in the exhibition.
 In the booth were also headsets available which

 could take you on a guided tour through the exhibition.

-end of June 2012 the preparations for 'Live Happily' were canceled because the promised budget for realisation was missing.
+end of June 2012 the preparations for 'Live Happily' were canceled because the promised budget was missing.
 Other attempts

 to gain resources failed.
-The exhibition of artworks by more than
+The exhibition of artworks, by more than

 200 artists who were not payed for there work, continued without 'Live Happily'.
 Entrance for this show was free.

 In this proposal I wanted to collaborate with 'Fontys University

 of Applied Sciences' and local corporations as 'Renova BMW' in Tilburg.

 If you wish to be informed on my future activities please subscribe here to my Newsletter.